NowacekLab/Welcome/README.md

 #### Editing repos
 When you make any change to any file in your project (and save it), you’re making a commit.
 If you fix a typo, update a filename, or edit your code, you can add it to GitHub as a commit.
 Your commits represent your project’s entire history—and they’re all saved in your project’s repository.

 With each commit, you have the opportunity to write a commit message (**do it!**), a short, meaningful (**the more descriptive the better!**) comment describing the change you’re making to a file.
 So you always know exactly what changed, no matter when you return to a commit.
 For the most part when you make a commit you'll want to commit to the `master` branch.
-The alternative is to "Create a **new branch** for this commit and start a pull request," which you'll only want to use when you make changes on your own 'branch' of the repo and bascially want to offer those changes to the `master` branch to consider which they can later choose to accpet or not.
+The alternative is to "Create a **new branch** for this commit and start a pull request," which you'll only want to use when you make changes on your own 'branch' of the repo and bascially want to offer those changes to the `master` branch to consider which they can later choose to accept or not.